bahlo/arne.me/src/content/projects/sprachnachrichten/index.md

 ---

 A podcast I'm doing with my good friend [Jan](https://jan.work) in German.
-We talk about different topics about tech and productivity, our side projects, our home screens and one a year we hold a gala to select the best apps, music and more.
+We talk about tech and productivity, our side projects, our home screens and one a year we hold a gala to select the best apps, music and more.

 If you want to get started, I recommend one of these episodes: